Frank Lucas (Oklahoma politician): 2014 Republican primary

 In the 2014 Republican primary, Lucas won 83% of the vote.
 12% went to Robert Hubbard and 5% to Timothy Ray Murray.

 2024 Republican primary

 Lucas only drew Republican primary challengers in 2024.
 He defeated Robyn Lynn Carder and Darren Hamilton in the June primary with 74% of the vote.

+2026 election

+Lucas is facing a challenge from Wade Burleson in the 2026 Republican primary.